information-coin/informationcoin/README.md

 InformationCoin - ITC

 InformationCoin is a pure PoS coin which generates coins through PoS blocks.
-Except the first block where it generates the initial 1 billion coins, no PoW mining will get any coins.
-The 1 billion coins will be distributed equally to 1000 individuals with 1 million coins each, completely free based on the subscriptions in facebook, cryptocointalk and ecoiner website.
+Except the first block where it generates the initial 7 million coins, no PoW mining will get any coins.
+The 7 millions coins will be distributed equally to 700 shares with 100k coins each, completely free based on the subscriptions in facebook.

 Equal distribution to the WHOLE community.
-Each person gets 1 mil coins, including each person in the dev team.
-Dev team gets absolutely no more than anyone else!
-It is the community coin!
-While the dev team will maintain and enhance the code and fix any issues, it is the community which will promote and market the coin.
+Each person gets the shares depend o their levels.
+Dev team gets absolutely no more than anyone else!.

 InformationCoin also adopts a variable PoS rate with the following annual interest rate:
-Year-1: 30%
+Year-1: 10%
-Year-2: 20%
+Year-2: 8%
-Year-3: 10%
+Year-3: 6%
-Year-4: 5%
+Year-4: 4%
 Year-5: 2%
 Starting from Year-6: 1% annual interest for maintnance.